digigaia/kudu/dune/README.md

 - better error handling instead of unwrap, esp. on docker commands -> bubble up errors and display then with color_eyre?

-- from Dockerfile: see whether /sbin_myinit is necessary
 - check experimental packages for leap (arm64) (see: bootstrap_leap.sh)
-- replace println/etc. with proper calls to tracing/logging functions

 - check some use cases from here: https://docs.eosnetwork.com/docs/latest/node-operation/api-node/ can we fulfill them?